kaist-cp/hazardflow/doc/docs/tutorial/fir_filter.md

 * It keeps the weight vector `[b0, b1, b2]` persistent throughout the program.
 * It takes the input vector `[v0, v1, v2]` and returns the output vector `[b0·v0, b1·v1, b2·v2]`.
+* This submodule can be simply represented by a `map` combinator.

 **`sum` submodule:**